Clubbie

 Clubbie: A Minor League Baseball Memoir is a non-fiction book written by Greg Larson, published by the University of Nebraska Press on April 1, 2021.
 The book provides a behind-the-scenes account of Larson's two seasons as the clubhouse attendant (clubbie) for the Aberdeen IronBirds, a minor League affiliate of the Baltimore Orioles.

-Clubbie offers a humorous and candid look into the bizarre world of Minor League Baseball and explores the journey of the author as he navigates the complexities of professional sports, personal ambition, and self-discovery.
+Clubbie: A Minor League Baseball Memoir is a non-fiction book written by Greg Larson, published by the University of Nebraska Press on April 1, 2021.
+The book offers a humorous and candid look into the world of Minor League Baseball and explores the author's journey through professional sports, personal ambition, and self-discovery.

 Plot

 Greg Larson, a starry-eyed baseball fan, lands a job as the clubhouse attendant for the Aberdeen IronBirds.
 Despite his lack of baseball talent, Larson secretly dreams of joining the team.
 As he discovers the strange rituals and experiences within the minor leagues, Larson finds himself drawn deeper into a role he had not anticipated: the scheming clubbie.
 He moves into the clubhouse equipment closet, where he orchestrates deals involving memorabilia, alcohol, and money.

 During his second season, Larson becomes a more cunning and deceptive figure, exploiting the players he once considered friends.
 Even as his personal life suffers, Larson remains captivated by the allure of baseball.
 As the IronBirds face a chance at a championship, Larson is given one last opportunity for redemption.